Quest

 If you can't sleep within 20 minutes, get up briefly.

-Lying in bed escalating is worse than getting up.
+Lying in bed escalating is worse than getting up (assuming no one needs you right then).
 Move to a low-light room.
 Do something boring with your hands.
-Don't reach for the phone (blue light, doom-scroll, comparison).
+Don't reach for the phone (blue light, doom-scroll, the group chat, comparison).
 Read something boring on paper or in dim warm light.
 Return to bed when you feel sleepy.

 Get the thought out of your head.